Operant-Systems/OperantPBX/README.md

 ### How to Contribute

 1. Review and agree to our [contributing guidelines](CONTRIBUTING.md)
-2. Submit a PR with your changes and we'll review.
+2. Submit a PR with your changes and we'll review